 While every scenario is different, a reliability engineer can almost always offer:

-- More efficient maintenance conducted as part of a cohesive strategy
+- More efficient maintenance is conducted as part of a cohesive strategy

 - Faster, more effective maintenance troubleshooting to get equipment back up and running more quickly